jakubhricik/URL-shortener/README.md

 ## Dependencies
 There are a number of third-party dependencies used in the project.
 Browse the Maven pom.xml file for details of libraries and versions used.

-## Building and runing the project
+## Building and running the project
 You will need:

 *	Java JDK 17